TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 ## RCE:

-There are a lot of different `payloads` to exploit a `Latex Injection`, but the first that I try is to `execute a command` with a Payload founded in [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection)
+There are a lot of different `payloads` to exploit a `Latex Injection`, but the first that I try is one to `execute a command` with a Payload founded in [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection)

+- Payload: -> `\immediate\write18{id}`

 <br />